 "...
 Princess Diana?
 The same woman who boasted that she was the 'top one percent' of the necromancer community?"
 Lirus stated in disbelief.

 "I know, right?
-But that's not all - I was given a mission by your family, the Trescales, to find out information about something called the Deathmoon Mansion.
+But that's not all - I was given a mission by the House of Trescale to find out information about something called a Nachzehrer.
 Because of that, I searched high and low with my friends for possible tidbits.
 That is, until I flew over this place."
 Nocta stated.

 "How come?
 This place doesn't seem like it would be very useful.
 Also, if you can fly, then how come you don't just take us both out of here?"
 Lirus inquired.

 "I barely got along with just myself flying.
 If I carried you along with me, we'd be treading water before you could count to five.
 As for why I came here, I couldn't explain it - there was something odd driving me here.
 As soon as I dove down to the ground, I felt something sharp hit my chest and suddenly I was thrown against that boulder."
 She explained.